dib-lab/2020-workflows-paper/manuscript.md

 ## Introduction

 Biological research has become increasingly computational.
-In particular, genomics has experienced a deluge of high-throughput sequencing data that has already revolutionized our understanding of the diversity and function of organisms and communities, building basic understanding from ecosystems to human health.
+In particular, genomics has experienced a deluge of high-throughput sequencing data that has already reshaped our understanding of the diversity and function of organisms and communities, building basic understanding from ecosystems to human health.
 The analysis workflows used to produce these insights often integrate hundreds of steps and involve a myriad of decisions ranging from small-scale tool and parameter choices to larger-scale design decisions around data processing and statistical analyses.
 Each step relies not just on analysis code written by the researcher, but on third-party software, its dependencies, and the compute infrastructure and operating system on which the code is executed.
 Historically, this has led to the patchwork availability of underlying code for analyses as well as a lack of interoperability of the resulting software and analysis pipelines across compute systems [@doi:10.1038/s41587-020-0439-x].